Oil drops as investors gauge big chill impact on U.S. refineries, OPEC+ output rise

 The United States on Thursday said it was ready to talk to Iran about both nations returning to a 2015 agreement that aimed to prevent Tehran from acquiring nuclear weapons.

-While the thawing relations could raise the prospect of reversing sanctions imposed by Trump, analysts did not expect Iranian oil sanctions to be lifted anytime soon.
+While the thawing relations could raise the prospect of reversing sanctions imposed by the Trump Administration, analysts did not expect Iranian oil sanctions to be lifted anytime soon.

 “It’s going to be a long road,” said Hari referring to the U.S.-Iran negotiations.

-Reporting by Roslan Khasawneh in Singapore and Sonali Paul in Melbourne; Editing by Tom Hogue & Simon Cameron-Moore
+Reporting by Roslan Khasawneh in Singapore and Sonali Paul in Melbourne; Editing by Simon Cameron-Moore and Jacqueline Wong

 Our Standards: The Thomson Reuters Trust Principles.